 5. Total hip or knee replacements are recommended for patients with Paget’s Disease of Bone who develop osteoarthritis, for whom medical treatment is inadequate.
 There is insufficient information to recommend one type of surgical approach over another.

-Facts Booklet.
-The Paget's Association has updated its booklet, 'Paget's - The Facts', in line with the Guideline.
+Patient Booklet.
+The Paget's Association updated its booklet, 'Paget's - The Facts', in line with the Guideline.
 This is available to download from the members' area of this website and also by contacting the Paget's Association.

 In the video below, Professor Mike Stone discusses the Guideline.